AqwamCreates/Universal-Character-Cognition-Optimal-Sampler-Settings/README.md

 * Everyday Human Manipulation Hidden Inside Training Data

-  * Includes Guilt Trips, Minimizing, Gaslighting
+  * Includes Guilt Trips, Minimizing, Gaslighting...

+  * PS: Profoundly Disturbing For My "Sociopath" Brain.
+I Thought It Would Not Be That Common.

 * Reveals What Kind Of Training Data Was Fed For That Particular Model